Man of Tai Chi

-Man of Tai Chi is a 2013 Chinese-American martial arts film directed by and starring Keanu Reeves in his directorial debut and co-starring Tiger Chen, Iko Uwais, Karen Mok, and Simon Yam.
-A multilingual film featuring dialogue in Mandarin, English and Hong Kong Cantonese, it revolves around a young martial artist who is pushed by the need of money to enter the world of underground fighting.
+Man of Tai Chi is a 2013 martial arts film directed by Keanu Reeves in his directorial debut.
+It also stars Reeves, Tiger Chen, Iko Uwais, Karen Mok and Simon Yam.
+The film is multilingual, featuring dialogue in Mandarin, English and Cantonese.
+In the film, a young martial artist is pushed by the need of money to enter the world of underground fighting.

-The film was released in China on 5 July 2013 and in the USA on 1 November 2013.
-Despite the critics praising Reeves's direction and the fight sequences, the film bombed at the box office.
+The film was released in China on 5 July 2013, and in the United States on 1 November 2013.
+It received generally positive reviews, with critics praising Reeves's direction and action sequences, but bombed at the box office.